Sick Chicken Studios

 Bite-sized Terror - A self-contained story with an average playtime of 2 hours.

 Sonic Exploration is the term I have coined for the core gameplay mechanic, the game features traditional inventory based puzzles to compliment this mechanic.
-After reaching a specific point in the story the player will discover the Shortwave Displacement Monitoring Device.
+After reaching a specific point in the story the player will discover the Frequency Displacement Monitoring Device.
 This is the Device that is shown in our teaser trailer, the player can tune into various frequency bands (similar to a traditional radio) and upon discovering an 'active' frequency use a modified directional microphone to enhance that signal.
 This mechanic is used for both uncovering new narrative elements and solving environmental puzzles.